The 3 “Quick Fixes” that most people think that will help their knee pain. Before I dive right into it, let me tell you a story:

-“I’ve had this nagging knee pain for the past few weeks, I don’t know what I did to it.
+“I’ve had this nagging knee pain for the past few weeks, and I don’t know what I did to it.
 I have tried taking ibuprofen and that doesn’t even touch the pain.

 Instead of going to the gym after my work days, I went home and relaxed it on the couch.
 It felt better when I rested, but immediately hurt again when I stood up.

-I had a friend tell me this brace would help with my pain so I’m trying it.
+Then I had a friend tell me this brace would help with my pain so I’m trying it.
 So far, it hasn’t.
 The pain is still there.

 What else can I do to get rid of the pain?
 I have tried everything.”

 I hear this type of story all too many times.
-I would say that most of my patients have knee pain from an unknown cause.
-And they all try to self-treat at some point.
+I would say that most of my patients have knee pain from an unknown cause and they all try to self-treat at some point.